-- list-files : lists all files in the given JCDB.
-Useful for filling out the Makefile template when running make-template. - normalize-jcdb : converts absolute paths inside a compile_commands.json file into relative paths (w.r.t.
+list-files: lists all files in the given JCDB.

+normalize-jcdb: converts absolute paths inside a compile\commands.json file into relative paths (w.r.t.
 PWD) when possible.
 Used to allow moving/versioning the directory containing the JCDB file.

 Finally, there is the following script, which is not available as a command in frama-c-script, since its usage scenario is very different.
-It is available at \$FRAMAC_SHARE/analysis-scripts/creduce.sh.
+It is available at \$FRAMAC\SHARE/analysis-scripts/creduce.sh.

-creduce.sh : A script to help running the C-Reduce3 tool to minify C programs causing crashes in Frama-C; useful e.g. when submitting a bug report to Frama-C, without needing to submit potentially confidential data.
+creduce.sh: A script to help running the C-Reduce tool to minify C programs causing crashes in Frama-C; useful e.g. when submitting a bug report to Frama-C, without needing to submit potentially confidential data.
 The script contains extensive comments about its usage.
-It is also described in a post4 from the Frama-C blog.
+It is also described in a post from the Frama-C blog.